Please note:

-The payslip shown serves as an example.
+The payslip shown is for illustrative purposes only.
 This person is a purely fictitious person with data that does not exist in this form and cannot be assigned to any real person.

 What is a payslip?